Dennis Nilsen: Army service

 When Nilsen completed his deployment in Aden, he returned to the UK and was assigned to serve with the Argyll and Sutherland Highlanders at Seaton Barracks in Plymouth, Devon.
 Throughout his service with this regiment, he was required to cook for thirty soldiers and two officers on a daily basis.
 Nilsen served at these barracks for one year before being transferred with the Argyll and Sutherland Highlanders to Cyprus in 1969.
-Months later, the regiment was transferred to West Berlin, where, the same year, Nilsen had his first sexual experience with a female: a prostitute whose services he solicited.
-He bragged of this sexual encounter to his colleagues, but later stated he found intercourse with a female both "over-rated" and "depressing".
+Months later, the regiment was transferred to West Berlin, where, the same year, Nilsen had his first sexual experience with a woman: a prostitute whose services he solicited.
+He bragged of this sexual encounter to his colleagues but later stated he found intercourse with a female both "over-rated" and "depressing".

 Following a brief period with the Argyll and Sutherland Highlanders in Inverness, Nilsen was selected to cook for the Queen's Royal Guard before, in January 1971, being reassigned to serve as a cook for a different regiment in the Shetland Islands, where he ended his 11-year military career at the rank of corporal in October 1972.

 Between October and December 1972, Nilsen lived with his family as he considered his next career move.
 On more than one occasion in the three months Nilsen lived in Strichen, his mother voiced her opinion as to her being more concerned with his lack of female companionship than his career path, and of her desire to see him marry and start a family.
 On one occasion, Nilsen joined his older brother Olav Jr., his sister-in-law, and another couple to watch a documentary about gay men.
 All present viewed the topic with derision, except Nilsen, who ardently spoke in defence of gay rights.
-A fight ensued, after which Olav Jr. informed his mother that Dennis was gay.
-Nilsen never spoke to his older brother again, and maintained only sporadic written contact with his mother, stepfather and younger siblings.
+A fight ensued, after which Olav Jr. informed his mother that Nilsen was gay.
+Nilsen never spoke to his older brother again and maintained only sporadic written contact with his mother, stepfather, and younger siblings.
 He decided to join the Metropolitan Police, and moved to London in December to begin the training course.